AJsimplydevelops/Data-mining/README.md

 ![image](https://user-images.githubusercontent.com/78631693/236654582-8560151d-c2c5-4a8d-9c5b-2f63372aec4d.png)

 # Classification using decision tree
 In our conclusion, after 3 runs using 10-fold cross validation and different number of attributes.
 All three classifiers provided 95%+accuracy.
-However, it's better to select 3 attributes as the training tree is smaller, prevents overfitting
+However, it's better to select 3 attributes as the training tree is smaller, and prevents overfitting.

 ![image](https://user-images.githubusercontent.com/78631693/236654717-01075a73-13a6-4520-acb1-16fc30123b01.png)